KapilYadava/RecyclerViewUsingDragListener/README.md

-# RecyclerViewDragAndDrop
+# RecyclerViewDragAndDrop Using OnDragListener

-This is drag and drop demo app which will help you to understand ItemTouchHelper.
+This is drag and drop demo app which will help you to understand OnDragListener.